swo/dbotu3/doc/source/dbotu.rst

 in pure Python 3 and aims to `do one thing <https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well>`_, namely to turn sequence and provenience data into OTUs.

-Rather than aligning
+Rather than requiring aligned sequences, this implementation uses a Levenshtein edit distance as an approximation for the aligned sequence dissimilarity.
-sequences, this implementation uses a :math:`k`-mer-based distance to evaluate the genetic dissimilarity criterion.
 The merit of this choice is discussed in :ref:`genetic_section`.

 Rather than using an empirical :math:`\chi^2` test, this implementation uses a likelihood ratio test.
 The merit of this choice is discussed in